 Systems and controls are documented in the compliance and procedures manuals which are reviewed at least once a year to ensure they are fit for purpose.
-The reviewer is appointed by the partners.
+The review process is approved by the partners.

 Periodic Audit

 The Compliance Officer oversees and executes a suitable monitoring programme at least annually to verify that the systems and controls are being applied.